Kong/docs.konghq.com/app/_hub/heroku/kong-app/index.md

 name: Kong Heroku app
 publisher: Heroku community

 categories:
   - deployment

 type: integration

-desc: Deploy Kong CE clusters to Heroku Common Runtime or Private Spaces
+desc: Deploy Kong clusters to Heroku Common Runtime or Private Spaces

 description: |
-  Easily deploy Kong Community Edition as a Heroku app.
+  Easily deploy Kong as a Heroku app.
 Supports both Heroku Common Runtime and Private Spaces.
 Includes a preset secure-by-default loopback proxy to Kong's Admin API.

   Try it for free with a single dyno and a Heroku Postgres hobby dev database.
   Then, scale-up to a cluster of high-performance dynos and a premium database plan.

 support_url: https://github.com/heroku/heroku-kong/issues

 source_url: https://github.com/heroku/heroku-kong